jeffgo/test/README.md

 test
 ====

 Just a test.
 My first repository.
-Pleae move along.
+Please move along.
 Nothing to see here.